Deep down, Clark is essentially a good person… and deep down, I’m not – Bruce Wayne/Batman

 Rather what was implied in the visual iconography of the underoos on the outside was pure physical strength and athleticism above the average mortal.

-Old time strongmen such as Eugen Sandow or Arthur Saxon [Saxon pictured above next to Bruce Wayne] would often wear their undersized briefs to show off their muscularity during public displays of strength.
-They also might wear the underzised underoos for publicity photos or photos in mail order courses teaching their methods of strength training.
+Old time strongmen such as Eugen Sandow or Arthur Saxon would often wear their undersized briefs to show off their muscularity during public displays of strength.
+They also might wear the undersuzed underoos for publicity photos or photos in mail order courses teaching their methods of strength training.
+As a side note, many of these strong man glamor shots became popular erotica amongst men of the era.

 In the modern era UFC fighters often wear very form fitting tight shorts that don’t hinder their movements, particularly kicks and arm bars among other common techniques.
 Loose fitting shorts would only hinder their techniques, or get caught on things, causing the fight to be stopped so somebody could fix their shorts, which is not only time wasting, but pretty embarrassing for the fighter.
 Whatever the profession, a male character wearing small shorts implies a man of action and athleticism.